Is GW231123 a hierarchical merger?: Results Conclusion

 We do not consider how the extremal component masses of GW231123 ($m_1=137^{+22}_{-17}$ $\text{M}_\odot$ and $m_2=103^{+20}_{-52}$ $\text{M}_\odot$) affect interpretation of it as a 2G+2G hierarchical merger.
 Doing so would require simultaneous modelling of the mass distribution of black holes in 2G+2G mergers, which are not considered in the model for globular clusters developed by~\citet[][]{borchers_gravitational-wave_2025}.
-At any rate, we expect the result may depend strongly on the assumed distribution of 1G black hole mass \citep[e.g.,][]{kimball_what_2020-1}, and it is therefore unlikely to be much more informative as their distributions will be much more uncertain.
+At any rate, we expect the result may depend strongly on the assumed distribution of 1G black hole mass \citep[e.g.,][]{kimball_what_2020-1} and it is therefore unlikely to be much more informative as their distribution will be much more uncertain.

-Our results suggest that it is unlikely (but not impossible) for an event like GW231123 to have originated through a hierarchical merger scenario.
+Our results suggest that it is possible for an event like GW231123 to have originated through a hierarchical merger scenario.
 This opens the door for other alternate interpretations~\citep[e.g.,][]{gottlieb_spinning_2025, croon_can_2025, luca_gw231123_2025, yuan_gw231123_2025, bartos_accretion_2025, kiroglu_beyond_2025, tanikawa_gw231123_2025, delfavero_prospects_2025}.
 Most of these formation scenarios come with a higher degree of uncertainty than hierarchical mergers, sometimes with poorly understood physics.
-With the latter now seemingly unlikely, if either GW231123 or other events like this in the future are found to be more closely associated with one of these alternative formation scenarios, they can provide insight into the physics governing such scenarios.
+If either GW231123 or other events like this in the future are found to be more closely associated with one of these alternative formation scenarios, they can provide insight into the physics governing such scenarios.

 While we focus here on the possibility that GW231123 is a 2G+2G merger, one may also consider the possibility that this event is a 2G+1G or 3G+1G merger.
 In fact, parameter estimation of GW231123 using the \textsc{XO4a} waveform gives component mass estimates $m_1=143^{+24}_{-14}$ $\text{M}_\odot$ and $m_2=55^{+11}_{-18}$ $\text{M}_\odot$, and component spin estimates $\chi_1=0.92^{+0.07}_{-0.06}$ and $\chi_2=0.47^{+0.41}_{-0.47}$ \citep[][] {collaboration_gw231123_2025}, which may be more consistent with the merger of a high-mass, high-spin second or third-generation black hole with a first-generation black hole.
 Again, a comprehensive treatment of GW231123 as a 2G+1G or 3G+1G merger would likely be more sensitive to the assumed mass distribution of 1G black holes -- we leave this for future work.